marcoaobatista/Done-To-do-List-App/README.md

 ## Setup and Installation

 1. Clone the repository from GitHub.
+2. Start a local web server.
-2. Open the `index.html` file in a modern web browser.
+3. Open the `index.html` file in a modern web browser.

 ## Usage